 - how you react to the first dose

 - Strengths: 0.5 mg, 1 mg, 2 mg, 5 mg, 10 mg, and 20 mg

 Adult dosage (ages 18–64 years)

-- Typical doses range from 0.5–5 mg, taken two to three times per day.
+- Typical dosage: 0.5–5 mg, taken two to three times per day.

-- After reaching the desired response, your dosage should be gradually lowered to the lowest possible dose that works.
+After your body reaches the desired response, your dosage should be gradually lowered to the lowest possible dosage that works for you.